jasonleibowitz/interval_app/readme.md

 The assignment was to built a system to collect data that is generated on an interval (once a minute/hour/day/etc).
 Store in a database; record time and data value.
 Then build a web app that displays a graph of the collected data with your choice of intervals.
 Add a table report of the data with column headings.
 The table should be placed below the graph.

+The app automatically runs a rake task using Heroku scheduler to update how many people are currently checked in to all saved venues by using the Foursquare API.
+This update is run everyday at 12pm EST. Venue search is limited to NYC-area.

 ### Links

 * [Hosted App on Heroku](http://boiling-sierra-7303.herokuapp.com/)